 Effective blow moulding operators can troubleshoot problems and perform simple repairs.
 They know how to use correct tools.
 Operators must also demonstrate monitoring skills, using visual observation of gages and listening to mechanical sounds to make sure the equipment is working properly.
 According to the Occupational Information Network, a good blow moulding operator also needs manual dexterity and strength to lift, pull, push and carry objects.

 According to the Occupational Information Network, employers typically require a high school diploma before considering a candidate for this kind of job.
 Previous experience, an apprenticeship or other training on the job, may be required, too.
 Training usually involves helping and watching a more experienced employee from a few months to a year.

-The U.S. Bureau of Labor Statistics states that, as of May 2009, operators working in the plastic parts manufacturing industry earned an average wage of $13.14 hourly or $27,330 annually.
-However, job prospects for moulders may decline from 2008 through 2018.
+The U.S. Bureau of Labor Statistics states that, as of May 2020, operators working in the plastic parts manufacturing industry earned an average wage of $35,440 annually.
+And job prospects for moulders will increase 15 percent from 2018 through 2028.

 Bud Clarkson works as a career consultant helping people in career transition.
 A freelance writer with an M.A. in leadership and an undergraduate degree in communications, Clarkson writes website content and blogs, and has been published in magazines and online journals such as Today's Life Coach.